arblitroshani/iOS-Architecture-Demo/README.md

 - MVVM base architecture
 - Coordinator patern for handling navigation
 - RxSwift and RxCocoa frameworks for bindings
-- RxTest and RxBlocking frameworks for unit tests
+- RxTest and RxBlocking frameworks for testing
 - Layouts created programmatically

 ## Coordinator
 ###### location: `/util/base/`
   - Base class that conforms to `CoordinatorType` protocol
-  - `childCoordinators` used to keep strong references to newly created coordinators
+  - `childCoordinators` used to keep strong references to created coordinators
-  - `parentCoordinator` used to keep a weak reference to the parent coordinator, which is injected in `init()`
-  - `didDismiss: Single<Void>` example of intra-coordinator communication
-  - `WindowCoordinator` is a subclass of `Coordinator` that also conforms to `WindowInitializable`.
+  - `AppCoordinator` is a subclass of `Coordinator` that uses a `UIWindow` instance injected from  `SceneDelegate` on initial load
-  - On initial load, `SceneDelegate` creates `AppCoordinator` and injects the newly created `UIWindow` instance.

-### App Coordinator
-###### location: `/application/`
-- subclasses `WindowCoordinator`
-- created and strongly referenced by `SceneDelagate` on initial load
-- creates, stores, starts the first coordinator.
-- sets the `window.rootViewController` and calls `window.makeKeyAndVisible()`
-- other initialization code that might not be appropriate for `AppDelegate` or `SceneDelegate`.
+  - Subclasses of `Coordinator` can set themselves as a delegate of `UINavigationControllerDelegate` and can get notified when a `ViewController` is popped from `navigationController` by overriding `didRemove(_:)`

 ## ViewModel
 ###### location: `/scene/*/...ViewModel.swift`
 - must not import `UIKit`